-Decimal odds are the most widespread odds type, and for a reason.
+Decimal odds are the most widespread odds type and for a reason.
 They’re the easiest to calculate profits.
-Read any guide on how sports betting works, and most of the examples will be in decimal odds.
-To put it simply, they represent the amount you win on a wager of $1.
+Read any guide on how sports betting works; most examples will be in decimal odds.
+Simply put, they represent the amount you win on a wager of $1.
 For instance, if the odds are 2.00 and you bet $10, you get $20 in return.

 The decimal odds are common at European online sportsbooks and the preferred type of odds for new bettors.

 Fractional odds are the most complicated odds type at first glance, although they’re easy to understand when you get the basics.
 They represent the amount won (profit) ratio to the stake.
 For example, odds of 3/1 on a football match mean you’re getting 3 units for a single unit wagered.
 In simpler terms, you’re getting $3 for every $1 you wager, considering the betting unit is $1.

 This odds type is typical for UK bookies like William Hill or Ladbrokes.
 The good news is that modern bookmakers such as DraftKings or Bovada have a simple odds switcher that allows you to pick the preferred type.